 I don’t know how to do proper research.
 I have to just do a lot of reading and paying attention.
 Anyway, The aspect of Walton’s book that caused me to put it down temporarily and go to work on this post was the way it seemed to me that JFK’s actions, including his hypocritical speechifying, revealed an inability on his part to think.
 (Walton says that in so many words.)
 The longer JFK carried on, screwing up constantly, the more his worshippers would call his screw-ups ‘learning events’.
 No wonder the establishment’s guiding minds later decided to fashion an enduring ad selling the American Empire (mainly to Americans) out of the handsome, sexy young President.
+They could let the people see how no good their system is, which JFK was helping them to see, or bamboozle the people and call JFK wise and righteous and point to his handsomeness as proof.
+They of course went with the latter.
 Now, That’s my theory.
 I don’t have evidence to support the idea that Camelot is nothing more than hero worship taken to the extreme and that, especially as it is still widespread, it just happens to serve as an ad selling the American Empire.
 And I’m not sure that it matters.
-As well, By now, it isn’t possible that cultural managers – especially in media – don’t see Camelot as the ad that it is.
+By now, it isn’t possible that cultural managers – especially in media – don’t see Camelot as the ad that it is.
 Let’s look at what we know.

 “Government, in the hands of speculators, is a protection racket for corporations and a small group of oligarchs.
 And the longer we play by their rules the more impoverished and oppressed we become.” – pg 32 of “Wages Of Rebellion” by Chris Hedges

-I just read, on the Black Agenda Website, Paul Street’s article “Against False Conflation: JFK, MLK, and the Triple Evils,” in which Street, in reviewing Martin Luther King’s genuinely democratic positions (unlike Kennedy’s) and statements, such as one about “a nation that continues year after year to spend more money on military defense than on programs of social uplift is approaching spiritual doom” remarks that King “might better have said “military empire.””
+I just read, on the Black Agenda Website, Paul Street’s article “Against False Conflation: JFK, MLK, and the Triple Evils,” in which Street, in reviewing Martin Luther King’s genuinely democratic positions (unlike Kennedy’s) and statements, such as one about “a nation that continues year after year to spend more money on military defense than on programs of social uplift is approaching spiritual doom,” notes that King might better have said “military empire” in place of “military defense.”
 Indeed.
-Ira Stoll wrote “JFK, Conservative,” and would agree with what Bruce Miroff said years ago about Kennedy, namely that Kennedy was just as dedicated to the well-being of corporate America first and foremost as any president had been.
+Ira Stoll wrote “JFK, Conservative,” (an awful book) and would agree with what Bruce Miroff said years ago about Kennedy, namely that Kennedy was just as dedicated to the well-being of corporate America first and foremost as any president had been.
 And the most powerful and influential segment of corporate America is the Pentagon and the military generally. (“JFK, Rightwinger” would have been a more appropriate title for Stoll’s book in my view.)

 “The historical record provides some foundation for that [good] reputation.
 Kennedy did break fresh ground in American political economy – he did so, in fact, in the face of business antipathy, congressional reluctance, and public indifference.
 And the substantial success of his innovative measures, which guided the most extended economic expansion in recent American history, produced a new consensus in American economic life.